Turkey, China seek to expand economic ties despite political differences | The China Post

-Turkish President Recep Tayyip Erdogan arrives in Beijing on July 2 to meet his Chinese counterpart Xi Jinping, as the two countries seek to build on budding economic and political ties at a time both are experiencing a low point in their relations with the United States.
+Turkish President Recep Tayyip Erdogan is in Beijing on Tuesday to meet his Chinese counterpart Xi Jinping, as the two countries seek to build on budding economic and political ties at a time both are experiencing a low point in their relations with the United States.

 Turkey is increasing estranged from the United States and Western allies over differences on Syria, Ankara’s planned purchase of Russia’s S-400 missile system and democratic backsliding following the failed coup attempt in June 2016.